entrecode/ec.datamanager.js/readme.md

     console.error(error); // error getting asset file
 }
 ```
-The returned image will be a square-cropped variant with at least 100 pixels (pixel value can be set as with `getImageURL`).
+The returned image will be a square-cropped variant with (in this example) at least 100 pixels (pixel value can be set as with `getImageURL`).
+Available sizes are 50, 100, 200 and 400 px.

 # Documentation